 Last week my daughter and I attended a Japan Week event at the UM computer and Video Game Archive which is a division of the University of Michigan library.
 I had never heard of the archive before, and was amazed to learn that they are open to the general public.

-The UM Computer & Video Game Archive has a whole wall of games including Atari 2600, Nintendo 64, Wii, Wii U, Sega Saturn, Sega Genesis, Playstation, XBox through current systems like the Nintendo Switch, Xbox One, and Sony Playstation 4.
+The UM Computer & Video Game Archive has a whole wall of games including Atari 2600, Nintendo 64, Wii, Wii U, Sega Saturn, Sega Genesis, Playstation, XBox through recent systems like the Nintendo Switch, Xbox One, and Sony Playstation 4.
 They also have the systems and accessories to play all of the games.
 Note: As of January 2023, they list the Nintendo Switch as their most recent gaming system.
 They do not list a PS5 or an Xbox Series X.

 Our first station was setup with Nintendo 64, Sega Dreamcast, Sega Genesis, and an original Nintendo.